ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 ### Decoder

 Denoising our latent to the suggested latent destination is the first stage of our inference process.
 Arriving at a successful pixel-space image from our latent is still dependent on the decoder.
 Only the decoding portion of our autoencoder is employed at inference time.
-Ideally, it performs successfully scaling the denoised latent to higher dimensions and translating the image's features to pixel values. **something about perceptual loss** The emphasis on patch-based adversarial loss should encourage the decoder to generate high-frequency details in the generated image.
+Ideally, it performs successfully scaling the denoised latent to higher dimensions and translating the image's features to pixel values. **something about perceptual loss** The role of the patch-based adversarial loss in the training stage encourages the decoder to ensure fidelity across the image and promotes the inclusion of high-frequency details in the final decoded product.
+Training a discriminator in partnership with the autoencoder pushes the decoder to ensure decoded images are as realistic and inclusive of superficial details as the real images to which they are compared.
+Luckily, this push towards realism and detailed images in training doubles as an insurance policy for the fidelity of generated images at inference time.

-Role in decoding destination latent without introducing any errors.
-Also mention that due to the patch-based adversarial loss learning, it should be responsible for adding further high-frequency details to our image (polishing image up).